CASPer and Duet: The Facts (2025-2026)

 I’m often asked: How do I take CASPer?

 CASPer is taken online in the comfort of your own home.
-CASPer test prep is not necessary despite what many for-profit test companies might advertise.

-Now, let’s break down the Altus suite of tests:
+Now, let’s break down it down

 Premeds and Their Parents Facebook Group